How Long Does it Take?

 The Social Security Administration (SSA) isn’t bound by a deadline, so time frames can vary from two months to two years.
 In some cases, it can stretch even longer when a claim advances to higher levels of appeal.

-At The Law Offices of Jeffrey S. Glassman, our Massachusetts disability attorneys work to make the process as streamlined as possible for our clients.
+At Jeffrey Glassman Injury Lawyers, our Massachusetts disability attorneys work to make the process as streamlined as possible for our clients.
 We know many people may be deterred by the red tape.
 When we accept a case, it is our team that takes on the bureaucracy.
 We can usually cut through it faster than most because we have navigated it many times before.

 Some of the factors that can affect the timely progression of a claim include: